Planning and operations guide

 A security policy defines the desired configuration of your workloads and helps ensure compliance with company or regulatory security requirements.
-In Security Center, you can define policies for your Azure subscriptions, which can be tailored to the type of workload or the sensitivity of data.
+In Defender for Cloud, you can define policies for your Azure subscriptions, which can be tailored to the type of workload or the sensitivity of data.

 - Data collection: agent provisioning and data collection settings.

-- Security policy: an Azure Policy that determines which controls are monitored and recommended by Security Center, or use Azure Policy to create new definitions, define additional policies, and assign policies across management groups.
+- Security policy: an Azure Policy that determines which controls are monitored and recommended by Defender for Cloud, or use Azure Policy to create new definitions, define additional policies, and assign policies across management groups.

 - Email notifications: security contacts and notification settings.

-- Pricing tier: free or standard pricing selection, which determine which Security Center features are available for resources in scope (can be specified for subscriptions, resource groups and workspaces).
+- Pricing tier: with or without Microsoft Defender for Cloud's enhanced security features, which determine which Defender for Cloud features are available for resources in scope (can be specified for subscriptions and workspaces, or resource groups using the API).

 Specifying a security contact will ensure that Azure can reach the right person in your organization if a security incident occurs.
-Read Provide security contact details in Azure Security Center for more information on how to enable this recommendation.
+Read Provide security contact details in Defender for Cloud for more information on how to enable this recommendation.

 Security policies definitions and recommendations

-Security Center automatically creates a default security policy for each of your Azure subscriptions.
-You can edit the policy in Security Center or use Azure Policy to create new definitions, define additional policies, and assign policies across Management Groups (which can represent the entire organization, a business unit in it etc.), and monitor compliance to these policies across these scopes.
+Defender for Cloud automatically creates a default security policy for each of your Azure subscriptions.
+You can edit the policy in Defender for Cloud or use Azure Policy to create new definitions, define additional policies, and assign policies across Management Groups (which can represent the entire organization, a business unit in it etc.), and monitor compliance to these policies across these scopes.